 Get yourself checked out at the hospital following your accident.
 This is something you must do even if you do not think you are injured.
 Allow the doctor to conduct a thorough examination so you can be certain that you are in the clear.

-If you are planning to sue the truck driver who caused your accident, you will need help from a legal expert.
-Hire a truck accident attorney soon after your accident if you do not have one already.
+If you are planning to sue the tractor trailer driver who caused your accident, you will need help from a legal expert.
+Hire a semi-truck accident lawyer in San Antonio soon after your accident if you do not have one already.

 Why Do Trucking Company Representatives Get to the Accident Scene so Quickly?